DuoBaoWa/Coco-Sync/README_EN.md

 ### 🔍 Basic Features

-- **Real-time Synchronization** - Automatically detects file changes and syncs immediately, never missing any modifications
+- **Real-time Synchronization** 🔄 - Automatically detects file changes and syncs immediately, never missing any modifications
-- **Multiple Sync Modes** - Supports mirror mode, incremental mode, and delta mode
+- **Multiple Sync Modes** 🌈 - Supports mirror mode, incremental mode, and delta mode
-- **File Filtering** - Set rules to exclude files you don't want to synchronize
+- **File Filtering** 🧩 - Set rules to exclude files you don't want to synchronize
-- **Conflict Resolution** - Intelligently resolves file conflicts with multiple resolution strategies
+- **Conflict Resolution** 🛡️ - Intelligently resolves file conflicts with multiple resolution strategies
-- **Visual Interface** - Beautiful and intuitive user interface, easy to operate
+- **Visual Interface** 🎨 - Beautiful and intuitive user interface, easy to operate
-- **Real-time Logs** - Detailed records of all synchronization operations at a glance
+- **Real-time Logs** 📝 - Detailed records of all synchronization operations at a glance

 ### 🚀 Advanced Features

-- **Delta Transfer** - Only transfers the changed parts of files, saving bandwidth and time
+- **Delta Transfer** ⚡ - Only transfers the changed parts of files, saving bandwidth and time
-- **Version Control** - Preserves historical versions of files, allowing you to roll back at any time
+- **Version Control** 📚 - Preserves historical versions of files, allowing you to roll back at any time
-- **Dark Mode** - Protects your eyes and provides a comfortable night-time experience
+- **Dark Mode** 🌙 - Protects your eyes and provides a comfortable night-time experience
-- **Custom Filter Rules** - Flexibly set filter rules using glob patterns
+- **Custom Filter Rules** 🔍 - Flexibly set filter rules using glob patterns

 ## 🔧 Installation Guide

 ### System Requirements

-- Windows 10/11
+- Windows 10/11 🪟
-- macOS 10.13 or higher
-- Linux (mainstream distributions)

 ### Download and Install

-1. Download the latest version from the [Releases page](https://github.com/yourusername/coco-sync/releases)
+1. Download the latest version from the [Releases page](https://github.com/yourusername/coco-sync/releases) 📥
-2. Run the installer and follow the prompts to complete installation
+2. Run the installer and follow the prompts to complete installation ⚙️
-3. Launch CocoSync and start enjoying the convenient file synchronization experience!
+3. Launch CocoSync and start enjoying the convenient file synchronization experience! 🎉

 ## 📖 User Guide

 ### Quick Start

-1. **Set Source Folder** - Click the "Select Folder" button and choose the source folder you want to synchronize
+1. **Set Source Folder** 📁 - Click the "Select Folder" button and choose the source folder you want to synchronize
-2. **Set Target Folder** - Choose the destination location for file synchronization
+2. **Set Target Folder** 📂 - Choose the destination location for file synchronization
-3. **Choose Sync Mode** - Select a synchronization mode based on your needs:
+3. **Choose Sync Mode** 🔄 - Select a synchronization mode based on your needs:
    - Mirror Mode: The target folder will completely replicate the contents of the source folder
    - Incremental Mode: Only adds new files, doesn't delete files in the target folder
    - Delta Mode: Supports delta transfers, only transferring the changed parts of files
-4. **Start Sync** - Click the "Start Sync" button to begin synchronization
+4. **Start Sync** ▶️ - Click the "Start Sync" button to begin synchronization

 ### Advanced Configuration